Tucsen Launches Libra 3405/3412: Global Shutter CMOS Cameras Powering High-Throughput Digital Pathology Systems

 Additionally, the GigE version of the Libra 3405/3412 series incorporates mild sensor cooling.
 This ensures exceptionally high SNR even during long-exposure imaging, providing comprehensive performance assurance for pathology system integration and extended imaging workflows.

-2. 10 GigE + Global Shutter: Empowering High-Throughput and Intelligent Imaging Systems
+2. 10 GigE + Global Shutter: High-Speed, Artifact-Free Imaging

 Frame Rate Comparison of Libra 3405 and 3412 Series